Article

 I honestly do not understand how, in today’s world, we cannot call things by their real names and instead twist or forget the most basic historical facts.
 How can we expect to come to terms with history or learn from it if we do that?

 It is simple: the Second World War began with the invasion of Poland, in which the Soviet Union participated, coordinating its efforts with Germany.
 Slovakia was part of that invasion from day one.
-And I do not need a book or Wikipedia to remember that — my great-grandfather was deployed as a soldier on the Polish border at the time.
+And I do not need a book or Wikipedia to remember that.
+My great-grandfather was deployed as a soldier on the Polish border at the time.

-Continue reading
+Continue reading for free

 Sources